 She also sits on a number of boards including: the First Nations Lands Advisory Board, the Canadian Tourism Commission and the BC First Nations Health Council.

-Ms. George-Wilson was elected in 2004, 2006, 2008, 2010, 2013 and again in 2016 as co-chair, the 2 member administrative executive of the First Nations Summit.
+Ms. George-Wilson was elected in June 2019 to her seventh consecutive term as co-chair, the 2 member administrative executive of the First Nations Summit.
 As co-chair, she deals with the administrative issues of the FNS and works with the First Nations Summit Task Group (FNS political executive) who are authorized by the Summit to carry out specifically-mandated tasks on issues related to treaty negotiations in BC.
 The Summit represents the majority of First Nations in BC on treaty related issues and other issues of common concern to First Nations.